Skip to content

 Get the Hierarchical structure of all employees

-Using recursive CTE you can get the get the hierarchical structure of all employees, lists employee with their reporting manager.
+Using recursive CTE, you can get the get the hierarchical structure of all employees, lists employee with their reporting manager.

 To demonstrate this, lets create a employee table that contains employee along with their reporting manager details.